keenancunningham89/100daysofcode/r1-log.md

   stuck  on js question

   day 18 25/ 18
+  I need to do some self study on working with arrays.

   for (var x = 0; x < contacts.length; x++){
     if (contacts[x].firstName === name) {